Companies

 SK Hynix

-SK Hynix Inc., stylized SK hynix, is a South Korean semiconductor company and one of the 'Big Three' memory manufacturers (with Samsung Electronics and Micron) supplying DRAM (including HBM for AI accelerators) and NAND flash memory chips.
+SK Hynix Inc., stylized SK hynix, is a South Korean semiconductor company that manufactures DRAM and flash memory chips.
+It is one of the world's largest semiconductor vendors and, along with Samsung Electronics and Micron, one of the 'Big Three' memory manufacturers.
 Founded in 1983 as Hyundai Electronics and integrated into the SK Group in 2012, it is a major affiliate alongside SK Innovation and SK Telecom.
 Key customers include Microsoft, Apple, Asus, Dell, MSI, HP Inc., and Hewlett Packard Enterprise.
+Its memory chips are used in products including DVD players, cellular phones, set-top boxes, personal digital assistants, networking equipment, and hard disk drives.

 SMIC